nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 ```shell
 ls /sys/class/gpio/export/gpio132
 ```
-The main attributes you will work with:
+The main attributes to work with:

 * **direction** - Set direction of pin using "in" or out".
 All GPIOs are I/Os except for PE0, PE1 and PE2 which are input only.
 * **value** - Value of pin written or read as either 0 (low) or 1 (high).